jw120/movie-vote/README.md

 # Sometime

 * Fix typing for Winner()
+* After TS 1.8 (and upgrades for react-redux .d.ts), use sfc's again
 * Consider splitting containers and components (two different directories, fewer containers)
 * more conventional reducer state and reducers layout? immutable?
 * Production build - use uglify?